mattrglobal/bbs-signatures-spec/ietf.md

    * msg: The input to be signed by the signature scheme.

-   * gen: The generator corresponding to a given msg.
+   * h_i: The generator corresponding to a given msg.

-   * gen_s: A generator for the blinding value in the signature.
+   * h0: A generator for the blinding value in the signature.

    * signature: The digital signature output.